Useful weather apps for life in the Netherlands

-We all know what the three main types of Dutch weather are: showers, rain and pouring down.
-We’ve all been caught out in a damp and unpleasant fashion by a sudden fall of rain.
-If only we’d checked the radar…
+Anyone living in the Netherlands will be well acquainted with the three main types of Dutch weather are: showers, rain and pouring down.
+It's likely you can't count the number of times you've been caught out in a damp and unpleasant fashion by a sudden fall of rain.
+If only you'r checked buienradar before leaving the house…

-If you’ve been dithering, or aren’t happy with your current weather app, here’s a round-up of a few of the more popular and well-regarded weather apps with comprehensive information on the Netherlands.
+If you’ve been dithering, or aren’t happy with your current weather app, here’s a round-up of a few of the more popular and well-regarded weather apps with comprehensive information about the weather in the Netherlands.

 Buienradar is a household name in the Netherlands and a very popular app for people wanting to watch the rain sweep through.
 The central focus of the app is the radar showing whether there is any rain coming to your location in the next two hours.

 You can customise the app to your own preferences by adding specific modules to your start page, which allows you to have your preferred weather information available within a couple of swipes.

 Another app with its focus on rain radar, but it also has a 14-day forecast for locations around the world, as well detailed written forecasts for the Netherlands and Belgium (in Dutch).

 Weeronline also rates days according to activities like beach, BBQ or skating, and offers hay fever and UV radiation warnings.
 It will also let you share the weather with your friends, in the case of good (or bad) news.

 Not good at remembering to check the radar?
 Get Buienalarm!
 This handy app will send you rainfall warnings based on your location, whether you're at home or out and about.

 If you do remember to take a look at the interactive radar map yourself, it is constantly updated and also features an accurate precipitation chart.

 If you're after accuracy, then the official website from the Dutch weather institute (KNMI) is the way to go!
 This app provides an overview of the current weather forecast (in Dutch), both for five days and extended, and also has a rain radar.